-- Incorporate Fruits and Vegetables.
 A diet rich in vegetables and fruits is essential to maintaining a healthy heart.
-A heart healthy diet should consist of vegetables such as broccoli, kale and spinach.
-These foods contain carotenoids and have antioxidant properties which help rid the body of potentially harmful compounds.
+A heart-healthy diet should consist of vegetables such as broccoli, kale and spinach as these foods contain carotenoids and have antioxidant properties which help rid the body of potentially harmful compounds.
 It is very important to build your diet around these types of foods.

-Consuming good fats is important to maintain a healthy lifestyle.
-Saturated and trans fats increase cholesterol levels so try and limit foods that contain high proportions of animal fat like cream, cheese and butter.
+Consuming good fats is important for maintaining a healthy lifestyle.
+Saturated and trans fatty acids, or trans fats, increase cholesterol levels.
+This is why it is important to limit foods that contain high proportions of animal fat like cream, cheese and butter.
 A few examples of foods with trans fats are cakes, pies and cookies, especially if they have frosting.
-Also avoid “flaky” biscuits, crackers and microwavable breakfast sandwiches.
-Go for olive oil or canola oil.
+Also avoid canned flaky biscuits, crackers and microwavable breakfast sandwiches.
+If you are cooking with fats, choose olive oil or canola oil.
 Vegetable and nuts oils are also good options.

 We need carbs for energy but you need to balance the carbs with intake and output.
 If you can maintain a healthy lifestyle with exercise and burn up those carbs, then they will not turn into fat.

 Limiting the amount of table salt you add to your meal is a good start but the majority of sodium you consume is already in your foods.
 Canned vegetables and soups often contain half of the amount of sodium you should consume in one day.
 Go for the low sodium canned foods and looks for items that do not have salt added.

-If you follow these steps, exercise regularly and maintain a healthy weight, you will be on the path to a heart healthy lifestyle and this will help you fight your risk of heart disease.
+If you follow these steps, exercise regularly, and maintain a healthy weight, you will be on the path to a heart healthy lifestyle and this will help you fight your risk of heart disease.
 It is also good to get your cholesterol checked by your doctor regularly and make a trip to your cardiologist if you have a family history of heart disease.